-Neck Cove, Thompson Sound
+Neck Cove, Te Awa-o-Tū/Thompson Sound

 This is a good anchorage for south-easterly winds.
-Keep to the north-eastern side when entering the cove to avoid the rocks on the south-western side of the bay, which are covered at high tide (see Deas Cove anchorage map).
+Keep to the north-eastern side when entering the cove to avoid the rocks on the southwestern side of the bay, which are covered at high tide (see Deas Cove anchorage map).